wtetsu/epo/README.md

 | 1647165840 | 2022-03-13T03:04:00-0700 | 2022-03-13T03:04:00-0700 |

-In the above chart, you can see the moment when Los Angeles enters daylight saving time: 0800 becomes -0700, and suddenly it is 03:00.
+In the above table, you can see the moment when Los Angeles enters daylight saving time: 0800 becomes -0700, and suddenly it is 03:00.
 Incidentally, Phoenix is known as the area in the U.S. where daylight saving time is not adopted, and it remains at -0700 all the time.

 ## License